Translate Trigger Action

 Output: Translated Text

-The trigger action returns the translated text.
+The trigger action and automation action each returns the translated text.

 Supported data type